orstavik/JoiEvents/docs/1e_nativeEventCascades/2_WhatIs_preventDefault.md

 The principal difference between `.stopPropagation()` and `.preventDefault()` is that:
 1. `stopPropagation()` halts the inner cycle of event propagation, without affecting the outer cycle of the EventCascade, and
-2. `preventDefault()` stops the last event in the outer cycle of the EventCascade from triggering its default action, without affecting the current, ongoing inner cycle of event propagation.
+2. `preventDefault()` stops an event in the outer cycle of the EventCascade from triggering its default actions, without affecting the current, ongoing inner cycle of event propagation.

-Conceptually, `.preventDefault()` is like a scissor that once-and-for-all will cut the ties between an event and its ensuing action.
+Conceptually, `.preventDefault()` is like a scissor that once-and-for-all will cut the ties between an event and its ensuing action(s).
 ```
                 ↱---- queue ----↴    ↱---- queue --x
 trigger(A) ⇒ eval(A) ⇒ prop(A) ⇒ eval(B) ⇒ prop(B) x    run(C)